ArzamastsevOleksandr/java-concurrency-in-practice/README.md

    * A lock supports fair/unfair modes via constructor parameter.
    * Ensure that the lock.unlock() is called in the finally statement.
    * A deadlock is a condition when two threads are waiting for the locks that will never be unlocked.
+4. Synchronize data access with read/write locks
+   * In cases when multiple read and few write operations are performed against a DS, a ReadWriteLock might improve concurrency performance.

 # TODO (Implement):
    * An elevator simulation.
 The house has N floors and M elevators.
 People enter/leave the house using the elevator.